neu-ece-esl/ai-prog-workshop/README.md

 ### 2. AI Programming Assistance and Pedagogy

-Participants are introduced to four levels of AI programming assistance, each increasing in complexity and integration:
+Exploration of AI programming assistance through four examples, sorted by increasing in complexity and integration:

+- **⚙️ Auxiliary Code Generation**
+  One-shot generation of scripts beyond the course focus, e.g., data loaders, visualizations, and diagnostic utilities.

 - **🔍 Code Review and Improvement**
-  Using AI (e.g., ChatGPT) to analyze, debug, and enhance existing code.
-Focus is placed on explanation, feedback, and code quality improvement.
+  Analyze, debug, and enhance existing code through help of AI.
+Focus is on explanation, feedback, and code quality improvement.

 - **🧠 Copilot Integration in VS Code**
-  Demonstrating GitHub Copilot’s contextual code completion to help scaffold and extend student code with intent-driven prompts.
+  Contextual code completion using GitHub Copilot to help scaffold, expand and refactor code with intent-driven prompts.

-- **⚙️ Auxiliary Code Generation**
-  Using large language models (e.g., Claude) for one-shot generation of scripts—e.g., data loaders, visualizations, and diagnostic utilities.

 - **🧩 Agent Mode for Complex Projects**
   Exploring how agentic AI systems can assist with larger, multi-file codebases.
 A live demonstration of a team-based project tool (e.g., user onboarding, team formation, collaboration chat) will illustrate the possibilities.